geodynamics/aspect/doc/sphinx/user/install/docker-container/installing-docker.md

 ```

 Note that the transfer size of the compressed image containing
-ASPECT and all its dependencies is about 900&nbsp;MB.
+ASPECT and all its dependencies is about 900 MB.
-When extracted the image requires about 3.2&nbsp;GB of disk space.
+When extracted the image requires about 3.2 GB of disk space.